 Through customized counseling sessions, our counselors will journey with clients as they work through some of life’s greatest struggles.
+All our counselors are Master’s-level clinicians, with degrees in counseling, psychology, social work or an equivalent field of study, and hold a current and unrestricted license to practice in their state of residence.

 John Dennis, LPC (Licensed Professional Counselor), NCC (National Certified Counselor), ACS (Approved Clinical Supervisor)